enonic/old-xp-doc/doc/reference/ssjs/index.rst

 Server JavaScript
 =================

-Our server-side javascript engine has some well-known global variables and functions.
+Our server-side JavaScript engine has some well-known global variables and functions.
 All the global variables and functions are documented in this section.